joakimk/pipeline/README.md

 ## TODO

+* Some kind of manual sorting of projects
 * Add heroku deploy instructions
 * Add build reporting script
   - possibly built in go so that it is simple to install, no deps on ruby or similar